co-cart/co-cart/readme.txt

 If you like CoCart, please take a moment to [provide a review](https://wordpress.org/support/plugin/cart-rest-api-for-woocommerce/reviews/#new-post).
 It helps to keep the plugin going strong, and is greatly appreciated.

+= v3.0.3 - 13th May, 2021 =

+* Dev: Code tweaks and inline doc improvements.
+* Dev: Added new helper function to detect CoCart Pro is activated.

 = v3.0.2 - 12th May, 2021 =

 **🔥 This is a HOTFIX!**